obalderes/project1-pd7/7UP/README.md

 * Made test file that loads content into a layout
 * Spent ~80 minutes reading through the Flask quickstart and experimenting with the examples.
 Briefly looked at Jinja and HTML documentation as well. - RZ
+* Wrote Outline for general project design, looked at more Python stuff for the program including some of the shelf implementation

 Outline for Project

 Login Page -->